-NeSpoon is a street artist who combines ceramics, lace and graffiti in her work.
+NeSpoon is a street artist who combines ceramics, lace, and graffiti in her work.
 She travels the world and decorates old buildings or run-down street corners with her characteristic crochet-patterned murals and pottery panels.
-But what does NeSpoon‘s street art have to do with Matrix?
+But what does NeSpoon‘s street art have to do with The Matrix?

-She began her career as a painter, fascinated by portraits of Rembrandt and contemplative atmospheres of Rothko’s colour fields.
-Yet, after a couple of years, she realized oil painting was not for her.
-She turned to pottery and began experimenting with bowls and imprinting leaves in ceramic.
+She began her career as a painter, fascinated by portraits of Rembrandt and contemplative atmospheres of Rothko’s color fields.
+However, after a couple of years, she realized oil painting was not for her.
+Therefore, she turned to pottery and began experimenting with bowls and imprinting leaves in ceramic.
 One day when she was at the seaside, she saw some curiously shaped tree branches lying on the beach and she visualized a crochet pattern between their smaller twigs.
-This is how it all began, in 2009 she started her production of ceramic lace which would fill the tree holes, gaps in old city walls or between the pavement panels.
+This is how it all began.
+In 2009, she started her production of ceramic lace which would fill the tree holes, gaps in old city walls or between the pavement panels.

 The artist says that it takes roughly two weeks to make a small ceramic lace panel.
 But when she prepares her crochet murals, she first hand-draws her templates in original scale and later cuts them out.
 Her large-scale works attract attention and bring her new commissions: she has already worked in Spain, Italy, the Netherlands, France, Poland, Portugal, Sweden, Austria, Hong Kong, United States, Germany, India…